microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **⏰ Duration:** 30 minutes

 **🎯 Outcome:** At the end of this task, you will have created tenant-wide sensitivity labels in the Compliance solution.
 These can be added manually (or automatically if an E5 Risk & Compliance license is available) to data assets at the time of creation (or labelled later).
-You will also learn to expand these labels to the Purview Data Map solution for labelling of structured data assets.
+You will also learn how to expand these labels to the Purview Data Map solution for labelling of structured data assets.

 ### Understanding Sensitivity Labels